 Maebhe subconsciously reached up to touch her birthmarks.

 “They’re not tattoos,” Kieran answered.
-“We’re born like this.”
+“We’re born with these.”

 “Oh,” Leihlani said.
-She peered down at them “Other humans put pictures on themselves, do they not?”
+She peered down at them “Other humans put images on themselves, do they not?”

-The journey after that passed in silence, as Leihlani wasn’t particularly talkative and the others were struggling to keep up with her long strides.
-Almost the entire day had been spent walking before they finally reached the hidden city.
+The journey after that passed in silence, as Leihlani wasn’t particularly talkative and the others were struggling just to keep up with her long strides.
+Almost the entire day had been spent walking before they finally reached the hidden city of Home.
 When they finally saw it, they forgot their aching feet and their sore limbs.
-They forgot their stress and fear and they felt only wonder.
+They forgot their stress and fear and aching feet and felt only wonder.

 They’d expected a towering city like Orean or Gallontea.
-Instead, Home was built down, into a sudden, steep valley; the trees cut off abruptly at the valley’s edge, where the grassy forest floor changed to a muddy downhill slope.
-Layers of mist hung above the city, but they could still make out the shape of Home, how massive it was.
+Instead, Home was built down into a steep valley; the trees cut off abruptly at the valley’s edge, where the grassy forest floor changed to a muddy downhill slope.
+Layers of mist hung over the city, but they could still make out the size of Home, how massive it was.
 Bigger than Gallontea, bigger than Orean.
 Bigger than both cities combined.

 “How many oanai live here?” Íde asked, voice stained with awe as she stared out at the hundreds of thousands of clay brick buildings.